-We're all aware by now that there's been a huge boom in cycling since the pandemic, with more and more folks digging out old mountain bikes and taking to their local trails for some much-needed time outside.
+We're all aware by now that there's been a boom in cycling over recent years with more and more folks digging out old mountain bikes and taking to their local trails for some much-needed time outside.

 Since there are lots of people with varying amounts of experience sharing the space, it's important that we all respect each other's rights to have fun, and behave in a manner that's respectful and considerate of others.